By Borja Suarez and Emma Pinedo

-Olivia’s body was found on Thursday afternoon at a depth of 1,000 metres (1,090 yards) inside a sports bag tied to an anchor near to where her father’s boat was drifting.
+The body of the 6-year-old, which authorities had said was likely that of Olivia, was found on Thursday afternoon at a depth of 1,000 metres (1,090 yards) inside a sports bag tied to an anchor, near where her father’s boat was drifting.

-Another empty sports bag was also found, a court statement said.
+Another empty sports bag was also found next to them, a court statement said.

 Authorities were about to call off the maritime search earlier this week when they found personal belongings of the father at sea.